-In this section I show how a hypothesized phonological grammar, represented in the familiar notation of Optimality Theory, can be tested against the statistical null hypothesis that the grammar does no work in accounting for the dictionary data.
+In this section I show how a hypothesized phonological grammar, represented in the familiar notation of Optimality Theory, can be tested against the statistical null hypothesis that the grammar does no work in accounting for the lexical data.
 The mathematical background is given in section 3.1, where I review the notion of constraint weights and the statistical models designed to find them.
-In section 3.2 I go beyond the current literature by describing methods for testing the statistical significance both of individual OT constraints and of their ranking.
-The methods are illustrated in analyses of a pattern in the Formosan language Pazih.
+In section 3.2 I describe methods for testing the statistical significance both of individual constraints and of their ranking.
+The methods are illustrated in analyses of a pattern in the Formosan language Pazih (further applications to Mandarin phonotactics are described in Myers 2008, 2009a).
+Section 3.3 addresses some possible limitations of this approach.